Ada-Developers-Academy/core/iterating-over-data/iterating-over-dictionaries.md

 print(categories)
 ```

+### !callout-info
+## Loop Patterns
-Callout: For this example, alternatively, we could have printed the categories inside the for loop.
+For this example, alternatively, we could have printed the categories inside the for loop.
 We thought it would be nice to see this pattern again, as it accomplishes something slightly different.
+### !end-callout

 Dictionaries also have a method `.values()`, which returns a list of every value in the dictionary!